ModCloth

-ModCloth is an American online retailer of indie and vintage-inspired women’s clothing.
-The company is headquartered in Los Angeles.
+ModCloth is an American online retailer of indie and vintage-inspired women's clothing based in Los Angeles.

 History

 Modcloth was founded in 2002 by Susan Gregg Koger and Eric Koger.
 Susan and Eric were students at Carnegie Mellon University and launched ModCloth as a website to sell used vintage dresses.
 ModCloth grossed $18,000 in revenue in 2005 and received its first round of seed funding in 2008.
 In 2009, ModCloth reported $15 million in revenue, allowing it to relocate its headquarters from Pittsburgh's Strip District to San Francisco.
 ModCloth reported $100 million in revenue in 2012 and $150 million in 2014.

 In January 2015, ModCloth announced the appointment of Matthew A. Kaness as CEO replacing Eric Koger.
-Kaness had previously held the role of CSO at Urban Outfitters, Inc. Under Kaness’s leadership, ModCloth launched its first namesake label as part of monthly collections in August 2015.
+Kaness had previously held the role of CSO at Urban Outfitters, Inc. Under Kaness's leadership, ModCloth launched its first namesake label as part of monthly collections in August 2015.
 The company quickly became a multichannel retailer when it opened its first pop-up Fit Shop in Los Angeles, followed by another in San Francisco.
-ModCloth pop-up shops carried a curated collection of ModCloth clothing, accessories, and home decor, along with select pieces from local artists.
+ModCloth pop-up shops carried a curated collection of ModCloth clothing, accessories, and home décor, along with select pieces from local artists.
 ModCloth used these pop-up stores to promote existing online and social media services such as Fit for Me and the Style Gallery.

-ModCloth opened pop-up stores in other cities as part of the 2016 “ModCloth IRL Tour”, including Washington D.C., Portland, Austin, Denver and Pittsburgh.
+ModCloth opened pop-up stores in other cities as part of the 2016 "ModCloth IRL Tour", including Washington, D.C.; Portland; Austin; Denver; and Pittsburgh.
 Following these temporary store experiments, ModCloth opened its first permanent FitShop in Austin in November 2016.
 All IRL shops have since closed.